Ara-Chobanyan/Find-Students-Average/README.md

 # TODO
 - [ ] getAdminInput has repeating code need to refactor that.
-- [ ] Create test for the student package.
 - [ ] Try to make unit test for  student package.

 # Credit